Get the medications you need

 CCA Medicare Value

-CCA Medicare Preferred and Medicare Value Prior Authorization and Step Therapy Criteria
+CCA Medicare Preferred, Medicare Value, Medicare Premier Prior Authorization and Step Therapy Criteria

 Preferred Diabetes Test Strips

-CCA partners with Abbott Diabetes Care to provide the following diabetes test strip products as a standard benefit:
+CCA partners with Abbott Diabetes Care and Lifescan Products to provide the following diabetes test strip products.
+Some restrictions may apply.

 - FreeStyle (Lite, Freedom Lite, InsuLinx Systems)

 - Precision Xtra System

 - OneTouch Ultra2 Glucose System

 If you or your doctor believe you should use a different diabetes care product than those listed above, you may request an exception through the prior authorization process.
 Click here for information on how to request a prior authorization.

 We may add or remove drugs from the list of covered drugs during the year.
 If we remove a drug or make a change regarding a drug you use, we will notify you at least 60 days before the change becomes effective.
 However, if the Food and Drug Administration (FDA) determines that a drug on our list is unsafe, or if the drug’s manufacturer removes the drug from the market, we will immediately remove the drug from our list of covered drugs and notify you.
 Learn more about drug recalls.